brunnopleffken/enchanter/README.md

 ## Is it stable?

 Well...
-I've been using Enchanter for more than two years now on almost every form on the [Sinaxys](https://sinaxys.com) (my company) website.
+I've been using Enchanter for more than four years now on almost every form on the [Sinaxys](https://sinaxys.com) adnd [ContaExpert](https://www.contaexpert.com.br) website.

+Are you also using Enchanter?
+Let me know.

 ## How to help

 We have some improvements in progress, if you want to help:

 * Overwrite default options with `new Enchanter('form_id', { option1: 'value', option2: 'value' });`.
-* Get rid of jquery-validation and implement out-of-the-box BS5-compatible form validation in each step.
+* Get rid of jquery-validation and implement an out-of-the-box form validation in each step.
-* Add option to disable clicks on `.nav-link` in case button clicks are mandatory.
+* Add option to disable clicks on `.nav-link` in case Next/Prev button clicks are mandatory.